gbrunner/intro-prog-for-gis-rs/Week 5/README.md

 - week_6_geometries.ipynb
 - week_6_geometries.html

+# Slides
+- unit_5_slides.pptx

 # Lecture Notebooks
 - [unit_5_lesson_1_geometries.ipynb]()

 # In-Class Exercises
 Please complete [Exercise 9 from Python Scripting for ArcGIS Pro](https://learngis.maps.arcgis.com/home/item.html?id=f8e466f8f2c2481f9a3c820ccfc1c35f).
 You can find the data [here](https://learngis.maps.arcgis.com/home/item.html?id=ce6ad466cd064a7099ee65de7bba3a49).
+I recommend trying this in an Jupyter notebook rather than IDLE.
+Please submit the notebook if you do this in Jupyter.
+Submit the Python scripts if you do it in IDLE or PyCharm.

 # Homework Questions
 There will be no homework questions this week.
 Please complete Project 1.